kartik8959/product-home/README.md

 ## 📌 What I Learnt

 👉 Learnt about FlexBox.

-👉 How to place images used chrome web tools.
+👉 Positioned images using chrome web tools

-👉 Learned Positions property.
+👉 Learnt Positions property.

+👉 Achieved some responsiveness using FlexBox.

 ## 📌 Acknowledgments